Skip to main content

 Note for Time-related parameters

-The input format of time-related parameters may vary based on your account settings.
-As a result, the sample data provided in our commands is different from what you see.
-To set your preferred time format, follow these steps:
+The input format of time-related parameters may vary based on user account settings, which may cause the sample data in commands to differ from what is displayed.
+To adjust the time format, follow these steps:

 1. Navigate to Configuration > Application Settings.
 Select Date/Time Format.